-^{}If this Grant is not fully executed by October 1, 2020, Agency will disburse the Grant Funds within 30 days of the Execution Date.
+If this Grant is not fully executed by July 1, annually, the Agency will disburse the Grant Funds within 30 days of the Execution Date.

 Agency will disburse the Grant Funds in quarterly disbursements in advance of expenditures, not on a reimbursement basis.
+While we encourage grantees to draw funds down following the schedule noted above, 100% of funds must be drawn down by June 30th, each year.

-Grantee must submit its financial and performance progress reports on the following dates:
+Grantee must submit its financial and performance progress reports by the following dates:

-January 31, 2021 April 30, 2021

-August 30, 2021 (Yearly Report)
+October 31

+January 31

+April 30

+November 30 (Annual Report)